JoelEmbiiddddd/EchoAgent/readme.md

 Contributions are welcome.

-Suggested workflow:
+Guidelines:

-1. Modify one runtime boundary at a time
+1. Change one runtime boundary at a time
 2. Add or update a workflow as validation
-3. Submit focused PRs with context

-Architecture discussions are encouraged.
+3. Keep behavior observable

 ---

 ## 📄 License

-This project is provided under the repository’s license terms.
+Provided under the repository license.